 Most animators learn on the job but attending classes and courses can be helpful, either to refresh or hone your skills in drawing, modelling or software.

-A list of media and multimedia courses can be found at British Film Institute (BFI).
+A list of media and multimedia courses can be found at the British Film Institute (BFI).

 Larger companies may offer a more formal training package.
 This might include taking a Masters qualification in animation or working towards a professional qualification in a more specialist area.

 Local audiovisual sector skills councils can be very useful when it comes to researching short courses or opportunities to develop further specialist areas.
-Contact Creative Skillset to see which organisation covers your nation/region of the UK.
+Contact ScreenSkills to see which organisation covers your area of the UK.

 Most animators begin as studio runners and then progress to junior animation roles.